improvess/raspberry-as-gige-camera/README.md

 DEBUG - /dev/video0 - Waiting for client
 ```

+## Communication

+The details of the protocol used to make requests to the camera can be found here: https://github.com/doleron/raspberry-as-gige-camera/blob/main/protocol.MD

 ## Remote command examples

 Once `rpiasgige` is running, it is ready to respond to incoming TCP requests on the defined port.
 Check out for some examples of request below.